TDarkShadow/vivanewvegas-wabbajack/README.md

 ### I have a bug / question!

-For installation issues, ask about it in the [Wabbajack Discord](https://discord.gg/wabbajack) Server.
-Usually it means some mod became unavailable or there is some other Wabbajack specific issue.
+For issues, ask about it in the [Drazden and Dark's Modding Hub Discord](https://discord.gg/xQmzNASbz5) Server, or post an issue on the [Github repo](https://github.com/TDarkShadow/vivanewvegas-wabbajack/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

-For in-game issues, suggestions, or bug reports, go to the [Viva New Vegas Discord](https://discord.gg/DhX5S27) server.

 ### I want to support your work!